Written By: Devin Golden

 Immunotherapy is a treatment option growing in support for sarcomatoid mesothelioma.
 Numerous studies show how patients with this mesothelioma cell type benefit more than patients with other cell types from receiving immunotherapy.

 The two main FDA-approved immunotherapy treatments for mesothelioma are Opdivo (nivolumab) and Yervoy (ipilimumab).
 These two drugs are a combination therapy approved for the treatment of unresectable pleural mesothelioma.
-Another immunotherapy called Keytruda (pembrolizumab) is approved by the FDA for a small subset of patients with unresectable pleural mesothelioma.
+Another immunotherapy called Keytruda (pembrolizumab) is approved by the FDA for patients with unresectable pleural mesothelioma.

 These three immunotherapies are called immune checkpoint inhibitors.
 They block proteins in cancer cells from suppressing the immune system.